Batmobile: Beware the Batman

+Titans

+The Batmobile appears via a static visual effect in the live-action series Titans.
+In the episode "Jason Todd" during a flashback to Dick Grayson's time as Robin, the Batmobile is shown very briefly, parked inside the Batcave.
+It was realised without a physical car, but instead one of more than 30 designs provided by concept artist John Gallagher to the visual effects company Encore VFX.
+This Batmobile is later seen in greater detail during the season finale when the Gotham City Police Department launches an assault on the Batcave.

 Batwheels

-A sentient, talking version of the Batmobile appears in the Batwheels children's animated TV series, as one of its main protagonists, and has been primarily voice-portrayed by Jacob Bertrand of Cobra Kai fame.
-This version is named, "Bam", by the Batcomputer, and is the leader of his family and team, The Batwheels.
-It mostly looks like Tim Burton's versions, however some differences are noticeable.
+The Batmobile appears as the main protagonist in the Batwheels animated TV series, with an artificial intelligence voiced by Jacob Bertrand.
+The character is nicknamed "Bam" by the Batcomputer, and is the leader of a team of vehicles.

-The 32nd episode of the series, titled "To the Batmobile!", features Bam's predecessor in the form of the Awesomely Dynamic Automobile (A.D.A.M.), based on the Batmobile from the 1966 series.
-A.D.A.M. is named after Adam West, who famously played the role of Batman during the 1966 series and its feature-length film, with archived voice recordings of West being recycled for all of A.D.A.M.'s dialogue.
+The 32nd episode of the series, titled "To the Batmobile!", features Bam's predecessor in the form of the “Awesomely Dynamic Automobile” (A.D.A.M.), based on the Batmobile from the 1966 series.
+A.D.A.M. is named after Adam West, with archival voice recordings of West being used for A.D.A.M.'s dialogue.

-Animated films
+Film

 The Lego Movie

 In The Lego Movie a large six-wheeled version of the Batmobile (which is actually the Batwing transformed by Batman) appears equipped with sub-woofers.
 It is destroyed during the attack on Cloud Cuckoo Land.

 The Lego Batman Movie

 In The Lego Batman Movie, multiple versions of the Batmobile from different Batman adaptations appear.
 In the film, Batman drives the "SpeedWagon" Batmobile, which appears to take inspiration from previous Batmobiles.
 This Batmobile also uses "atomic batteries", a feature seen in 1960s depictions.
 Other Batmobiles appear briefly, including the one from the 1960s television series, Tim Burton films, Batman Forever, the Golden Age, Frank Miller's The Dark Knight Returns, The Dark Knight trilogy, and Batman: The Animated Series.

-The Speedwagon was fault-driven by "Nightwing" (alter-ego of Robin when Batman is missing in the world) combined with the novice skills of Nightwing caused the speedwagon's destruction, but at the climax of the movie, Batman, his Bat-family, and former Joker henchmen make a new Batmobile with four detachable vehicles (Bat-Plane for Batgirl, Bat-Assault Vehicle for Bat-Alfred, Bat-Cycle (inspired by The Dark Knight) for Robin and a proper Batmobile for Batman).
+The Speedwagon was fault-driven by "Nightwing" (alter-ego of Robin when Batman is missing in the world) combined with the novice skills of Nightwing caused the speedwagon's destruction, but at the climax of the film, Batman, his Bat-family, and former Joker henchmen make a new Batmobile with four detachable vehicles (Bat-Plane for Batgirl, Bat-Assault Vehicle for Bat-Alfred, Bat-Cycle (inspired by The Dark Knight) for Robin and a proper Batmobile for Batman).

 Ready Player One

-The 60s incarnation of the Batmobile appears in the Steven Spielberg 2018 film Ready Player One, based on the novel of the same name by Ernest Cline.
+The 1960s TV series Batmobile appears in the Steven Spielberg 2018 film Ready Player One, based on the novel of the same name by Ernest Cline.
+It was portrayed using computer-generated imagery.
 Appearing as part of a race alongside many famous vehicles from pop culture, the Batmobile is destroyed when it is struck by another vehicle and explodes.
-As it skids out, the skidding sound effect is the same cadence as theme from the opening credits of the Batman TV series.
+As it skids out, the skidding sound effect is the same cadence as the theme from the opening credits of the Batman TV series.